Greater Twin Cities Youth Symphonies: Orchestras

 Concerts have been performed at notable venues in the Twin Cities such as Orchestra Hall, Ted Mann Concert Hall, and the Ordway Center for the Performing Arts.
-GTCYS orchestras have also performed around the world, in such venues as the Sydney Opera House, and the Krzysztof Penderecki European Centre for Music in Poland.
+GTCYS orchestras have also performed around the world in such venues as the Sydney Opera House and the Krzysztof Penderecki European Centre for Music in Poland.
 Symphony, the flagship orchestra, traveled to Spain during the summer of 2014 by invitation to the Granada International Festival of Music and Dance.
 In 2016, Symphony travelled to Argentina with major concerts in Buenos Aires, Rosario, and Santa Fe.
 In 2018, Symphony travelled to Germany, Poland, and Hungary with major concerts in Wrocław, Kraków, the Krzysztof Penderecki European Centre for Music, and Budapest.
 The orchestra also had the opportunity to attend a concert by the Berlin Philharmonic, participate in a workshop with Berlin Philharmonic cellist Stephan Koncz while in Germany, and visit Auschwitz.
-In June 2022, Symphony traveled to Southern Italy, postponed from June 2020 due to the ongoing COVID-19 pandemic.
+In 2022, Symphony traveled to southern Italy, postponed from June 2020 due to the ongoing COVID-19 pandemic.
+Notable performances on these tours included performing as part of the opening concert for the Taormina Art Festival and at the Chiesa di Sant' Ignazio di Loyola in Rome.
+In 2024, Symphony toured from southern France to Barcelona, Spain.
+At their final destination, the orchestra performed at the Palau de la Música Catalana.
+In 2026, Symphony will tour Australia and New Zealand, with a capstone concert at the Sydney Opera House.